 I care deeply about children’s art education and believe that creative experiences offer many benefits to a child’s healthy development, cognitive abilities, and life skills.
-Over the last 15 years, with my background and BA in Art Therapy and Special Education Therapy from the University of Applied Sciences Freiburg, Germany I’ve designed and taught various art programs, after school art and full day art workshops in several preschools, kindergartens and elementary schools over the last 10 years, and until recently at the the Trailhead Children’s Museum in Crested Butte, Colorado.
-I’ve decided to start WonderBar as an in-home art enrichment program for toddlers to young adults.
+Over the last 15 years, with my background and BA in Art Therapy and Special Education Therapy from the University of Applied Sciences Freiburg, Germany I’ve designed and taught various art programs, after school art and full day art workshops in preschools, kindergartens, elementary schools, art organizations and children’s museums in both Germany and the USA.
+When moving to Ridgway, CO in 2018, I’ve decided to start WonderBar as an in-home art enrichment program for toddlers to young adults.
 I offer private art classes, Kids Art Kits, and share some Pre-K art teaching ideas on my blog.

 Wonderbar is a German expression meaning “wonderful” or “full of wonder”.
 Since I’m German and seek to inspire wonder, creativity and imagination, “Wonderbar” seemed like a fitting name.

 Stop thinking about art works as objects, and start thinking about them as triggers for experiences. – Brian Eno